abdullahwaseem01/Box-Office-Revenue-Predictions/readme.md

 # Box Office Revenue Predictions
-a simple use case of linear regression to predict movie revenue based on movie budget using box office data between 1915 to 2020
+a simple use case of linear regression to predict movie revenue based on movie budget with the use of box office data from 1915 to 2020

 ## Movie Budget vs. Revenue
 ![alt text](https://github.com/abdullahwaseem01/Box-Office-Revenue-Predictions/blob/master/assets/budget%20vs%20revenue.png)